 Pregnancy: Employees' Rights & Employers' Responsibilities

-This bulletin will cover the various rights that an employee has when they become pregnant and some of the issues that employers will need to carefully navigate when dealing with their pregnant employees.
+This section covers the various rights that an employee has when they become pregnant and some of the issues that employers will need to carefully navigate when dealing with their pregnant employees.

 There are various pieces of legislation covering an employer’s duties towards pregnant employees.
-Some of this legislation also covers women on maternity leave, but the focus of this bulletin will be on the rights that apply during pregnancy.
+Some of this legislation also covers women on maternity leave, but the focus here will be on the rights that apply during pregnancy.